kagaimiq/jl-uboot-tool/README.md

 A simple script that loads a code binary into RAM and executes it with optionally given argument.

+### jldevfind.py

+A script that prints out all possibly-JieLi-related devices it found. i.e. the ones that start with "UBOOT", "UDISK" or "DEVICE"

+It is also used in test.py to find the devices when no '--device' argument was given.

 ## What is "UBOOT"

 "UBOOT" (not to be confused with "Das U-Boot"), Upgrade or Download mode is the mode which is used to download firmware into a builtin flash of the device (either one built into the chip itself or as a separate discrete component),